StudioEtrange/mambo/NOTES.md

 ### Shoko

-* Anime metadata/catalog management tool
+* ShokoServer
     * An anime cataloging program designed to automate the cataloging of your anime collection regardless of the size and number of files in your collection.
+    * WARN : rename files !
     * https://github.com/shokoanime
     * https://shokoanime.com/
     * https://hub.docker.com/r/cazzar/shokoserver